-Facilitator1 So would this be when you're actually co- when you're located with the being judgemental of you but...
+Facilitator1 So would this be when you're actually co- when you're located with the they're being judgemental of you but...

 Male2 Yeah, sort of, but that's sounds very like...
-I don't mean to sound like they're stammer rather to than what I'm saying, I would get a bit annoyed.
+I don't wanna make it sound like stammer rather to than what I'm saying, I would get a bit annoyed.